Alpentech Resume - 40th Year Qualifications

 Highlights

-Our mountain planning, involves civil/ environmental engineering, landscape integration, natural resource evaluation and modeling.
-A "second generation planning approach" with new and smarter focus on all season development brought international assignments in Argentina, Canada, China, France, Korea, New Zealand, Spain and Switzerland with the bulk of projects in the U.S.
+While the bulk of smaller projects remains in the U.S., our extended experience in mountain planning, civil- and environmental engineering, landscape integration, natural resource evaluation and modeling resulted in a superior outcome abroad.
+A “second generation planning approach” with new and smarter focus on all season development brought international assignments in Argentina, Canada, China, France, Korea, New Zealand, Spain and Switzerland.

 Better balancing seasonal mountain activities promises a more sustainable resort master plan.
 We maintain cost effective methods of analysis and rely on field verification.
 We focus on using the advantage of the natural condition for recreation and living spaces.
 We help to interpret and meticulously map and study these conditions, in order to justify the footprint of proposed actions.
-Graphic interpretation of factors affecting land use decisions via modeling is a special service, no other company has similarly perfected.
-We are also skilled to present plans in Google Earth.
+Graphic interpretation of factors affecting land use decisions via modeling is a special service that led to our trademarked smartmap programs.

 We are familiar with stream, wetland and other regulations and hillside ordinances to prepare specific permit applications and master plans that implement sustainability.